alphagov/elasticsearch-migration-helpers/README.md

 ## Setting up local Elasticsearch instances

-If you want to test the scripts locally, you'll need an ES2 and and ES5 instance.
+If you want to test the scripts locally, you'll need some of ES2, ES5, and ES6 running.

 Below is an example setup with ES5 running in a Docker container, and ES2 running inside a Vagrant virtual machine.